-The main areas that people report benefit in are sleep, mental fitness and emotional fitness.
+The main areas that people report benefits in are sleep management, mental fitness and emotional fitness.
 All three of these are essential for peak performance in athletics, at work or in school.
 Optimization through brain training is different for everyone because every brain is different.
 Likewise, every individual has different supports and factors that either support or hinder the changes.

 Below is my interview with Joy.

 Natalie Baker: Joy, you had been a bodyworker for a long time, what made you decide to introduce a neurofeedback device to your practice?